kushal-10/cogrip_llava/README.md

 python3 dataset/generate_paths.py --level 'easy'
 ```

-This will create a `data/level/metadata_path.json` that saves an additional field/key of `path` in the `metadata.json` file
+This will create a `data/level/metadata_path.json` that saves an additional key of `path` in the `metadata.json` file

 ##### 3) Now with the paths generated, create the whole training/finetuning dataset that will be used for the llava models